rikedyp/documentation/docs/trademarks.md

 Raspberry Pi is a trademark of the Raspberry Pi Foundation.

-Oracle®, Javascript™, and Java™ are registered trademarks of Oracle and/or its affiliates.
+Oracle®, MySQL, and Java™ are registered trademarks of Oracle and/or its affiliates.
+JavaScript™ is a trademark of Oracle Corporation.

 Unicode is a registered trademarks of Unicode, Inc. in the United States and other countries.